 With respect to current directors, the continuing education program was developed to assist them in maintaining their skills and abilities, as well as updating their knowledge and understanding of the Company and its industry.
 The Chairman of each committee of the Board presents, at the quarterly Board meetings, a summary of the achievements and current projects of his committee.
-Directors meet with members of Management to discuss the affairs of the Company, the continuous disclosure documents, sectors of activity of the Company, its competitive and regulated environment, as well as its business and operational strategies.
-Directors are also provided with the opportunity to meet with members of senior Management outside of formal Board meetings to discuss and better understand the business and remain current with industry trends.
-Written materials and briefings are used to ensure that directors' knowledge and understanding of the Company's affairs remain current.
+Directors meet with members of Management to discuss the affairs of the Company, the continuous disclosure documents, sectors of activity of the Company, its competitive and regulatory environment, as well as its business and operational strategies.
+Directors are also provided with the opportunity to meet with members of senior levels of management outside of formal Board meetings to discuss and better understand the business and remain current with industry trends.
+Written materials and briefings are used to ensure that directors' knowledge and understanding of the Company's affairs remain current and that directors are informed of the developments in regulatory and industry initiatives.
 The background materials given to all directors upon appointment are continuously updated and made available.

-In addition, educational presentations are periodically given to the committees and the Board, as the case may be, on matters that are of interest to them or which relate to their role as directors or committee members.
-Presentations are also provided to the members of the Audit Committee by the Company's external auditors on new accounting standards, financial reporting and various matters of interest.
-Moreover, members of the Board are invited to attend the Company's meeting of shareholders.
-The Board has a policy of periodically conducting field visits of Company facilities.
+In addition, as part of the meetings of the Board and the committees, educational presentations are regularly given by Company representatives, or, from time to time, external consultants, on matters that are of interest to the directors or which relate to their role as directors or committee members.
 Board members also hold a strategic planning meeting annually with Management.
-Directors have complete access to Company records.
-Finally, each Board member is invited to address to the Corporate Governance and HR Committee any request he or she may have regarding additional information or education.
-The Corporate Governance and HR Committee reviews such requests and takes the measures it deems appropriate.
-Many of the Company's directors sit on one or more other boards of directors and are invited to share any best practices observed elsewhere with the Corporate Governance and HR Committee.
+The following table lists the sessions provided by the Company during fiscal 2015, the directors they were intended for and the dates on which they were given.